inishchith/SoundAnalysis/README.md

 ## [Contributing.md]()

+## Recognition :
+- This repository / project was a part of `[Mumbai Hackathon 2017](https://mumbaihackathon.in/winners)`

 ## Note :
+- This project was done `under 24 hours`  with minimal pre-preparation
 - Here number of training instances were low in reference to time limit provided .

 ## Contributers